taskforcesh/bullmq/docs/gitbook/guide/queues/adding-bulks.md

 This call can only succeed or fail, and all or none of the jobs will be added.

+{% hint style="warning" %}
+A new marker will be added per each job in the array, unless you provide **markerCount** option as the maximum quantity.
+{% endhint %}

 ## Read more:

 - 💡 [Add Bulk API Reference](https://api.docs.bullmq.io/classes/v5.Queue.html#addBulk)